19 May 2024

 before the coming of the Lord’s great and glorious day.

 Christians like to claim that before this Pentecost, the Holy Spirit never indwelt people.
-At most he’d only “came upon them“ to give ’em prophecy, strength, or some other miraculous power.
-But it was temporary; he always left.
-We speculate this was because Jesus hadn’t yet died for the world’s sins, so humanity was too sinful for the Spirit to stick around too long.
-As if sin, not the Holy Spirit, is the Almighty.
+At most he only “came upon them” to give ’em prophecy, strength, or some other miraculous power.
+But they figure this was temporary; he always left because Jesus hadn’t yet died for the world’s sins, so humanity was too sinful for the Spirit indwell too long.
+As if sin, not the Holy Spirit, is Almighty.

-But when you read the scriptures, you realize this is rubbish.
-The Holy Spirit’s power might have come and gone; same as it does nowadays.
+Of course I disagree with these Christians.
+When you read the scriptures, you can see the Holy Spirit’s power might have come and gone, same as it does nowadays.
 But the Holy Spirit himself didn’t leave.
 Becuase he doesn’t.
 He 13.5 That’s not who God is.
 We quit him; he doesn’t quit us.

 What is different between the Old Testament times and today, is the Spirit didn’t indwell every believer; just the prophets.
-They had the Holy Spirit within them, permanently—for the same reason the Holy Spirit’s in us, permanently: Evidence of our relationship with God, Ep 1.13 enabling us to hear him… and enabling us to prophesy.
-If we can hear God, we can tell others what God says.
-And that is what Joel’s prophecy is all about: In the last days, God’s pouring out his Holy Spirit to everybody, and we shall prophesy.
+They had the Holy Spirit within them, permanently—for the same reason the Holy Spirit’s in us, permanently: He’s evidence of our relationship with God, Ep 1.13 enabling us to hear him… and enabling us to prophesy.
+If we can hear God, we can tell others what he says.
+And that is what Joel’s prophecy is all about: In the last days, God’s pouring out his Holy Spirit to everyone—and we shall prophesy.
 Jl 2.28, Ac 2.18 God has come near!
 So has his kingdom.

 Acts 2.22-36 NRSVue